Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Introduction

-Next, we investigate the \textbf{Weyl group invariants}.
-In higher Teichmüller theory, the Fock-Goncharov-Shen Weyl group acts on oriented hyperbolic surfaces as a permutation of the eigenvalues of monodromy operators.
-As a result, the group action preserves the trace of the monodromy.
-The birational Weyl group action considered in this paper also leaves formal geodesic functions (matrix entries of $\mathcal A_n$) invariant:
+In higher Teichmüller theory, the Fock--Goncharov--Shen Weyl group acts on the moduli space of framed local systems on an oriented surface by permuting the eigenvalues of monodromy operators, thereby preserving their traces.
+Analogously, we show that the birational Weyl group action considered in this paper preserves the formal geodesic functions, namely the entries of $\mathbb{A} \in \mathcal{A}_n$ (Theorem~\ref{thm422}).